vnbnode/VNBnode-Guides/Testnet/Dymension/governor.md

 <img width="470" alt="image" src="https://github.com/user-attachments/assets/59cbb446-f3b5-495c-adff-d5a5d09fe090" />

 ## III.
 Upgrade Implementation
+👉❗IMPORTANT YOU MUST WAIT UNTIL THE BLOCK HEIGHT REACHES TO VOTING BLOCK.
-👉❗NOTE: Once the vote passes, you'll see a log warning like: wait for the upgrade to be executed.
+NOTE: Once the vote passes, you'll see a log warning like: wait for the upgrade to be executed.
 Once it is,  the rollapp will panic with the following message:

 panic: UPGRADE "drs-4" NEEDED at height: 100: {}